 Festival days are here and most people are sprucing up their homes and beautifying it to celebrate.
 It is a great time to boost curb appeal.
 While some people get into deep spring cleaning, others give their home a full makeover—like my neighbors are doing right now.

 The people who live on the floor above are going the whole hog and replacing their floor tiles across the house, renovating the plumbing, kitchen cabinets, and some doors, and of course, painting the entire house.
 The ones opposite are focusing on their kitchen, converting it into a modern modular marvel.

-Often, homeowners get into major makeovers only when they’re planning to sell their home, since it will fetch them a higher price.
+Often, homeowners get into major makeovers and boost curb appeal only when they’re planning to sell their home since it will fetch them a higher price.
 But it is also possible to update one’s home and make it attractive so that when you welcome visitors, it feels really good.
 Who doesn’t like happy change?
 And bonus—there are many things you can do on a budget.